Renormalization Group Analysis of Turbulent Hydrodynamics: Application to Turbulence

-Again, if the determinant (\ref{determinant}) is dealt with in a way that implies additional fields, these have to be included into the RG-equation in an analogous way.
+If the determinant (\ref{determinant}) is taken into account in a way that implies additional fields, these have to be included into the RG-equation in the same way.

+In the theory described by the effective actions (\ref{wirkgeister}) or (\ref{locaction}) the 1-particle irreducible Green functions of the velocity field $v$ vanish as a consequence of the fact that in the effective action there is no $v$-propagator and there are no vertices with the field $v$ only.
+On the other hand, integrating the auxiliary fields out would produce an action containing a $v$-propagator and $v$-vertices, leading to Green functions that are 1-particle irreducible within this theory.
+Even though these properties have important consequences for studies of the perturbation expansions of these actions, they don't influence our numeric approach based on (\ref{rateeq}), as will become clear in a subsequent paragraph.

-Of course, it is in a way a drawback to expand the action in powers of fields \emph{and} momenta.
-On the other hand, this enables us to work with a very simple and fast numerical algorithm that we describe in the next section.
-At this stage, we are able to check the scaling of the two- and four-point functions $\langle vv \rangle$ and $\langle vvvv \rangle$ near the free fixed point:
+Of course, it is a drawback to expand the action in powers of fields \emph{and} momenta.
+For a numerical implementation of the RG flow, however, some approximation scheme has to be chosen.
+This one enables us to work with a very simple and fast numerical algorithm, which is described in the next section.